 * Gift ideas for handymen (and women) of all levels

-The handyman (or handywoman) of the family will always be flooded with DIY gifts during the holidays, but more often than not they end up with tools, guides and clothing that end up buried in their workshop.
+The handyman (or handywoman) of the family will always be flooded with DIY gifts, but more often than not, they end up with tools, guides and clothing that end up buried in their workshop.
 Finding the perfect gift for a do-it-yourselfer can be tough because it’s hard to know what they need, but when done right, it can be the most meaningful and useful gift they get all year.
 To help with the search we rounded up these ten gifts that handymen and handywomen will all love.

 1. Simple Deluxe Clamp Lamp Light

 A straightforward clamp light like this one will always be useful for handymen, as well as painters or photographers.
 At less than $10 it’s a decent gift that will be put to use right away.